 Brooke Willard: Generally, yes.
 An employer can say if you, employee, are fully vaccinated or if you choose to become fully vaccinated in the future, let us know.
 This is the employer gathering data as to the relative safety of the workplace.
 It is relevant information moving forward as to how to structure safety precautions.
 Under the EEOC’s guidance released on December 16, 2020, asking an employee to show proof of receipt of the COVID-19 vaccine is not a disability-related inquiry.
 But employers should keep in mind the COVID-19 vaccine is under Emergency Use Authorization.
 It has not reached FDA Biologic License Application approval, which is commonly referred to FDA BLA approval.
 I would direct you to a recent JW podcast, which specifically addresses the question of whether or not an employer should mandate the COVID-19 vaccine.

-Greg Lambert: Alright, well, is there any other news of note that employers should think about at the moment?
+Greg Lambert: Is there any other news of note that employers should think about at the moment?

 Brooke Willard: Yes, actually.
 On March, 12 2021, OSHA actually issued its COVID-19 National Emphasis Program (NEP).
 So, employers, OSHA inspections could be coming your way.